atikul-islam-sajib/LSGAN/README.md

 ## Documentation

-For detailed documentation on the implementation and usage, visit the [LSGAN Documentation](https://atikul-islam-sajib.github.io/LSGAN-deploy/).
+For detailed documentation on the implementation and usage, visit the -> [LSGAN Documentation](https://atikul-islam-sajib.github.io/LSGAN-deploy/).

 ## Presentation Slide

-For detailed slide on the implementation and usafe, visit the[LSGAN Slides](https://github.com/atikul-islam-sajib/LSGAN/tree/main/presentation_side).
+For detailed slide on the implementation and usafe, visit the -> [LSGAN Slides](https://github.com/atikul-islam-sajib/LSGAN/tree/main/presentation_side).

 ## Contributing